CampsiteHelper/ZoneMinderS3/README.md

 2) Run the createTable.sql file against your zoneminder database

-3) Provision a user that can read zoneminder tables from mysql.
+3) Provision a mysql user that can read zoneminder tables from mysql.

 4) Create an s3 bucket and provision access for a user (you'll need an access key id and secret key)